Armanmalik008/E-commerce-Product-Rating-Prediction/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.